Preventing Dog Bites to Your Little One

 If you need any questions or require any help with your pooch, feel free to reach out to Mel from Cooper and Kids by clicking here.

-Mel Ritterman is a qualified dog trainer with the IAABC, a Family Paws Parent Educator and mum-of-three.
-You can see more from Mel on her website Cooper and Kids, or follow her on Instagram or Facebook.
+Mel Ritterman is a qualified dog trainer with the IAABC, a Family Paws Parent Educator, and a mum of three.
+Mel is based in Melbourne, Australia, but she offers consultations across Australia via Zoom.
+She also now has self-paced online programs that you can work through at your own convenience, along with plenty of free resources available on her website.
+You can learn more from Mel on her website, Cooper and Kids, or follow her on Instagram and Facebook.

 Disclaimer: Cooper and Kids will not be liable for anything that happens to you, your dog or children by following the advice and tips in this article.
 If you have real concerns or worries about your dog and/or safety of your children, please seek out a professional to come and assess the situation ASAP.